tuvalisle/IDATG2204/README.md

 npm start
 ```

-Now you should be able to use our electromart webpage!
+Now you should be able to use our ElectroMart webpage!